HMS Seahorse (1748)

 HMS Seahorse was a 24-gun sixth-rate frigate of the Royal Navy, launched in 1748.
-She is perhaps most famous as the ship on which a young Horatio Nelson served as a midshipman.
-She also participated in four battles off the coast of India between 1781 and 1783.
+She participated in four battles off the coast of India between 1781 and 1783.
 The Royal Navy sold her in 1784 and she then became the mercantile Ravensworth.
 She made one voyage for the British East India Company (EIC) between 1786 and 1788.
 In 1789, she was sold to the French East India Company which had her refitted and renamed her Citoyen.
 In 1793 the French Navy purchased her and used her as a frigate.
 She was last listed in 1801.

+Horatio Nelson served as a midshipman aboard her in his early naval career.

 Construction and commissioning

 Seahorse was ordered on 4 February 1748, with the contract being awarded to John Barnard, of Harwich, on 23 February 1748.
 Barnard laid her keel that very day and built her to a design by the Surveyor of the Navy Jacob Acworth.
 She was named Seahorse on 23 August, launched on 13 September 1748 and commissioned in November.
 She was completed on 17 February 1749 at Sheerness Dockyard, having cost £4,063.10.0d to build, and with a further £1,264.14.8d spent on fitting her out.